HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Data and Methods

 where $w_{smo}=W/20$.
 We assume $W=200\,{\rm km\,s^{-1}}$ for all upper limits. \item[$\boldsymbol{f_{\rm peak}}$:] The peak flux density of the detected {\hi} emission line. \item[$\boldsymbol{S/N}$:] The peak signal-to-noise ratio defined as $f_{\rm peak}/rms$. \item[$\boldsymbol{F_{\rm HI}}$] For detections, the integrated flux of the {\hi} line in Jy km s$^{-1}$. \item[$\boldsymbol{\log{M_{HI}}}$:] For detections, base-10 log of the {\hi} mass (in solar masses) defined as

 \item[$\boldsymbol{W_{M50}}$:] Width of the {\hi} line measured at 50\% of the mean flux density of the two peaks (or the overall peak flux density in the case of a single-peaked profile).
 The locations of the 50\% peak flux density levels on either side of the {\hi} profile are estimated using linear interpolation.
+The width is corrected for instrumental broadening and cosmological stretch.